 Johnny Di Francesco started making pizzas when he was 12 and opened his first pizza shop in Moonee Ponds at the ripe old age of 18.
-Now an adult, he has incorporated tradition and heritage into his pizza making process and creates what are arguably some of the better pizzas in town.
+A number of years later, and now a proper adult, he has incorporated tradition and heritage into his pizza making process at 400 Gradi, creating what are arguably some of the better pizzas in town.

-It’s the simplicity, the quality, the time, knowledge and skill that transform a good pizza into a great one.
-Studying in Naples to perfect your craft doesn’t hurt either.
+It’s the simplicity, the quality, the time, knowledge and skill that transform a good pizza into a great one – studying in Naples to perfect your craft doesn’t hurt either.